 Beho Beho has a unique location in the Selous Game Reserve – high on a hill in an area dotted with baobab trees.
 Indeed, the name Beho Beho means ‘breeze’, which is apt given its airy location.
-Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also one of the few camps in the Selous that is set away from the river.
-In 2004 the camp was rebuilt using locally sourced materials and it’s completely refurbished regularly; the décor includes some classic pieces of furniture from Europe.
+Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also one of the few camps in the Selous that is set away from the river or one of the lakeshores.
+In 2004 the camp was rebuilt using locally sourced materials and it regularly undergoes a complete refurbishment.

 Our view of Beho Beho